Who’s or Whose? Correct Use of the Apostrophe

-Who’s is the contracted form of “who is” or “who has.”
-Whose is the possessive form of who: it signifies ownership, possession, or association.
+Who’s is the contraction of “who is” or “who has,” while whose is the possessive form of who and indicates association or ownership.

-If you can replace the word with “who is” or “who has” and still have the sentence make sense, use who’s; otherwise, use whose.
+Since who’s and whose are pronounced the same way, they are often confused in writing.
+Here’s a simple trick: if you can use “who is” or “who has” instead and still have the sentence make sense, use who’s; otherwise, use whose.

 - Whose book is this?

 What you need here is the possessive of who and not a contraction: use whose instead of who’s.